 The Tron Blockchain is a public record of all transactions by all addresses.
 However, an address is just a number - it doesn't reveal anything about the identity of the one using it, like a street address can.
 As long as this number is never linked to an identity, the Tron user is safe.
 There is no way to "trace" a Tron address to the person using it - unless they leave clues connecting their Tron address to their physical identity. bitni.com has maximum anonymity - we don't ask for personal details.

+Tezos is not minable.
 Traditional cryptocurrency mining is the computational process of adding new blocks to the blockchain.
 New transactions are grouped together in a block.
 New blocks must cryptographically connect to previous blocks with a proof-of-work hash function.
 Tron also has a blockchain, but with a critical difference - it is proof-of-stake rather than proof-of-work.
 The blockchain is a record of all transactions, but rather than validation by anyone who performs the proof-of-work, transactions are validated by consensus proof-of-stake.
-All Tron coins were created at it's beginning.

 Tron was not designed to be taxed.
 If no one reports their Tron gains, there is no way an authoritarian regime can know who gained what.
 However, centralized exchanges with accounts and IDs do report their user's Tron balance to tax authorities.
 If you want privacy from authoritarian regimes, you need an accountless exchange that doesn't ask for your ID - bitni.com is the best exchange in this regard.